uc-cdis/cloud-automation/doc/prometheus.md

 # TL;DR

-We deploy [prometheus](https://prometheus.io) onto a kubernetes cluster with `kube-setup-prometheus`.
+We deploy [prometheus](https://prometheus.io) like database called mimir onto a kubernetes cluster with `kube-setup-monitoring`.

 ## Overview